python/mypy/docs/source/error_code_list.rst

 --------------------------------------------------

 Mypy generates an error if you try to instantiate an abstract base class (ABC).
-An abtract base class is a class with at least once abstract method or attribute.
+An abtract base class is a class with at least one abstract method or attribute.
 (See also `Python abc module documentation <https://docs.python.org/3/library/abc.html>`_.)

-Sometimes a class is accidentally abstract, due to an unimplemented abstract method, for example.
+Sometimes a class is made accidentally abstract, often due to an unimplemented abstract method.
 In a case like this you need to provide an implementation for the method to make the class concrete (non-abstract).

 Example: